openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/student_event_types.rst

 Microsoft Office Mix Events
 ===========================

-Course teams can use Office Mix to turn Microsoft PowerPoint presentations in to interactive online lessons, called mixes.
+Course teams could formerly use Office Mix to turn Microsoft PowerPoint presentations in to interactive online lessons, called mixes.
 They can then use the Office Mix tool in Studio to include mixes in a course.
+Microsoft has discontinued Office Mix, so this tool is no longer available.
-When users interact with the Office Mix player in the LMS, the server emits the following events.
+When users interacted with the Office Mix player in the LMS, the server would emit the following events.

 .. contents::
   :local:
   :depth: 1

-For more information about adding mixes to a course, see :ref:`partnercoursestaff:Office Mix Tool`.

 ``microsoft.office.mix.loaded``
 ******************************************